-South Africa is one of the most sophisticated, diverse and promising emerging markets globally.
+South Africa is one of the most sophisticated, diverse and promising emerging markets in the world.

-Strategically located at the tip of the African continent, South Africa is a key investment location, both for the market opportunities that lie within its borders and for the opportunity that exists to use the country as a gateway to the rest of the continent, a market of nearly 1-billion people.
+Strategically located at the tip of the African continent, South Africa is a key investment location, both for the commercial opportunities within its borders and the potential it offers as a gateway to the rest of the continent - a market of some 1-billion people.

-South Africa has enormous potential as an investment destination, offering a unique combination of highly developed first-world economic infrastructure with a vibrant emerging market economy.
+South Africa has enormous potential as an investment destination: a unique combination of highly developed first-world economic infrastructure with a vibrant emerging market economy.

 It is also one of the most advanced, broad-based industrial and productive economies in Africa.

 Here are just 10 of the many reasons to do business in South Africa: